lorenzoceccanti/IoTSafeDomoticHome/README.md

 This is the repository for the IoT project that I've developed in september 2023.
 I started the project on Sunday 3rd September and I've finished it on Tuesday 12th September.

-# The presentation/demo could be find here:
-[update link]
 # To have the application ready on the IoT VM
 Just execute the following indications: